cakephp/docs/en/core-libraries/logging.rst

 * Debug: debug-level messages

 You can refer to these levels by name when configuring loggers, and when writing log messages.
 Alternatively, you can use convenience methods like :php:meth:`Cake\\Log\\Log::error()` to clearly and easily indicate the logging level.
+Using a level that is not in the above levels will result in an exception.

 .. _logging-scopes: